-- Sep 24 1953 Cold War: United States Will Not "Cringe" before Soviet Weapons " In a speech that is by turns confrontational and sarcastic, Secretary of State John Foster Dulles declares that the United States will not "cringe or become panicky" in the face of Soviet nuclear weapons. - Sep 24 1957 Little Rock, Arkansas: President Dwight D. Eisenhower sends 101st Airborne Division troops into Little Rock to protect nine black students entering its newly integrated high school.
+- Sep 24 1953 Cold War: United States will not "cringe" before Soviet weapons " In a speech that is by turns confrontational and sarcastic, Secretary of State John Foster Dulles declares that the United States will not "cringe or become panicky" in the face of Soviet nuclear weapons. - Sep 24 1957 Little Rock, AR: President Dwight D. Eisenhower sends 101st Airborne Division troops into Little Rock, Arkansas, to protect nine black students entering its newly integrated high school.

-- Sep 24 1960 U.S. Navy: USS Enterprise (CVN-65), the world's first nuclear-powered aircraft carrier, is launched. - Sep 24 1960 Vietnam War: McNamara and Taylor Assess Situation in Vietnam " Secretary of Defense Robert McNamara and Gen. Maxwell Taylor, chairman of the Joint Chiefs of Staff, arrive in Vietnam.
-At President John F. Kennedy's request, they were to determine whether South Vietnam's military situation had deteriorated as a result of the continuing clash between the Ngo Dinh Diem government and the Buddhists over Diem's refusal to institute internal political reform. - Sep 24 1967 Vietnam War: Political Instability Continues in South Vietnam " In Saigon, Hue, and Da Nang, demonstrations are staged against the recent election of President Nguyen Van Thieu and Vice President Nguyen Cao Ky, led by the militant Buddhist faction, who charge that the elections were rigged and demand that the Constituent Assembly cancel the results. - Sep 24 1970 Cold War: The Soviet Luna 16 lands, completing the first unmanned round trip to the moon. - Sep 24 1990 Cold War: East Germany left the Warsaw Pact in preparation for its reunification with West Germany.
-Poland and Czechoslovakia also indicated their strong desire to withdraw.
-Faced with these protests-and suffering from a faltering economy and unstable political situation-the Soviet Union bowed to the inevitable.
-In March 1991, Soviet military commanders relinquished their control of Warsaw Pact forces.
-A few months later, the pact's Political Consultative Committee met for one final time and formally recognized what had already effectively occurred-the Warsaw Pact was no more.
+- Sep 24 1960 U.S. Navy: USS Enterprise (CVN-65), the world's first nuclear-powered aircraft carrier, is launched. - Sep 24 1960 Vietnam War: McNamara and Taylor assess situation in Vietnam " Secretary of Defense Robert McNamara and Gen. Maxwell Taylor, chairman of the Joint Chiefs of Staff, arrive in Vietnam.
+At President John F. Kennedy's request, they were to determine whether South Vietnam's military situation had deteriorated as a result of the continuing clash between the Ngo Dinh Diem government and the Buddhists over Diem's refusal to institute internal political reform. - Sep 24 1967 Vietnam War: Political instability continues in South Vietnam " In Saigon, Hue, and Da Nang, demonstrations are staged against the recent election of President Nguyen Van Thieu and Vice President Nguyen Cao Ky, led by the militant Buddhist faction, who charge that the elections were rigged and demand that the Constituent Assembly cancel the results. - Sep 24 1970 Cold War: The Soviet Luna 16 lands, completing the first unmanned round trip to the moon. - Sep 24 1996 UN: Comprehensive Nuclear-Test-Ban Treaty signed by representatives of 71 nations at the UN; at present, five key nations have signed but not ratified it and three others have not signed.